Does the Type of Perforated Panel in Your Raised Floor Data Center Matter to You? It Should!

-Triad Floors has designed a perforated tile that captures this high velocity horizontal air and redirects the air up into the room to the rack inlets.
-Triad’s slotted and chamfer tiles have patented hi-plume stratification fins that grab the air and redirects it up, out of the plenum space and into the room, delivering the air to the rack inlets.
-Standard competing tiles deploy 25% open area; Triad’s chamfer tiles feature a 56% open area design and Triad’s slotted tiles have a 65% open area design.
-In fact, Triad tiles have been proven – through independent laboratory testing and validation – to be superior to all other perforated tiles in the market when used in data center applications with high underfloor velocities.
+How does a facility manager harness this high velocity airflow?
+Drop RLE’s slotted and chamfer high CFM airflow panels into your existing raised floor.
+These panels feature patented hi-plume stratification fins that grab air and redirect it up, out of the plenum space and into the room, delivering the air to the rack inlets.
+In fact, Triad’s high CFM airflow panels have been proven – through independent laboratory testing and validation – to be superior to all other perforated panels in the market when used in data center applications with high underfloor velocities.

 One of our customers learned firsthand how important airflow is to a cooling system.
-He kept close tabs on his facility’s metrics and evaluated his power usage and high fan speeds, quickly learning that he needed to reduce and eliminate supply air recirculation and return air net bypass air.
+He kept close tabs on facility metrics and evaluated power usage and high fan speeds, quickly learning that he needed to reduce and eliminate supply air recirculation and return air net bypass air.

-He still sees the benefits of the Triad tiles and their efficiency was underscored when he noticed his temperatures were way off in one cold aisle.
-He walked the floor and realized someone had lifted four tiles and had placed them in the wrong direction – the tiles had been rotated so the stratification fins were not directing the flow of air correctly.
+He still sees the benefits of Triad panels and their efficiency was underscored when he noticed his temperatures were way off in one cold aisle.
+He walked the floor and realized someone had lifted four panels and had placed them in the wrong direction – the panels had been rotated so the stratification fins were not directing the flow of air correctly.
 He popped the four tiles up and reoriented their position into the floor.
 The fix was quick, easy, and he saw immediate correction of temperature in his data center.

-While it may seem that all floor tiles are created the same, we know empirically that is far from the truth.
-Nearly all raised floor data centers have deployed standard 25% or 56% perforated tiles.
-There is significant opportunity to replace these tiles with Triad slotted or chamfer panels and save the customer both capital and operating expenses.
+While it may seem that all floor panels are created the same, we know empirically that is far from the truth.
+Nearly all raised floor data centers have deployed standard 25% or 56% perforated panels.
+There is significant opportunity to replace these panels with Triad slotted or chamfer panels and save both capital and operating expenses.